 - One lap left in the race. - After leader takes the white flag a Yellow Flag or Red Flag will end the race.
 Scoring will take into consideration scoring from the last completed lap and any karts involved in the incident.

 #7: Checkered Flag

-- Signals the race is complete. - If you are the first kart to see this YOU are the WINNER! - Winners can take a "victory lap" all other racers should exit
+- Signals the race is complete. - If you are the first kart to see this YOU are the WINNER! - Winners get a flag and picture with the flag girl, all other racers should exit

 3.4 Signs